picotech/picosdk-ps9300-python-examples/README.md

 See [LICENSE.md](LICENSE.md) for license terms.

-*PicoSample* is a registered trademark of Pico Technology Ltd.
+*PicoScope* and *PicoSample* are registered trademark of Pico Technology Ltd.

 *Windows* is a registered trademark of Microsoft Corporation.